SmarterApp/SB_BIRT/README.md

-# Welcome to the Secure Browser Implementation Readiness Test (IRT) Application
+# Welcome to the Browser Implementation Readiness Test (BIRT) Application

-The Implementation Readiness Test is much like a certification program in that it includes services, sample content, and test scripts necessary to determine that a secure browser meets the requirements.
+The Browser Implementation Readiness Test(BIRT) is much like a certification program in that it includes services, sample content, and test scripts necessary to determine that a secure browser meets the requirements.
 It differs from certification in that the emphasis is on self-testing by developers and the generation of a compliance report.